 How Design and Technology links with our school values

 |Children learn to collaborate and work together to problem solve.
 This encourages children to communicate and collaborate effectively and respectfully.|

 |Children have the opportunity to take part in the design, make and evaluation process over a range of topics using a variety of skills.
 They consider design and engineering in the real world and use this to inform their designing processes.|

 |Through solving real life problems, children are behaving like professionals in different fields.
 They start to recognise that these are skills they can pursue in a range of ways when they reach adulthood.|

 |Success not coming from the final product but from the process is a key aspect of design.
 Through the process of evaluating and improving their work, children learn that resilience is vital.|

-- Children will develop a love for the processes and skills which are fundamental to the subject.
+- Children will develop a love for DT processes and skills.

-- Children will be inspired to pursue Design and Technology, either though further study or as future career.
+- Children will be inspired to pursue Design and Technology, either through further study or as a future career.